-A systematic review of interventions to improve nutrition coverage in South Asia (of which one was from Pakistan) found that those that engaged family members were among the most effective (Goudet et al. 2018) during pregnancy, and after delivery has far reaching consequences for maternal health and child survival, growth, and development.
+A systematic review of interventions to improve nutrition coverage in South Asia (of which one was from Pakistan) found that those that engaged family members were among the most effective (Goudet et al. 2018) during pregnancy, and after delivery had far-reaching consequences for maternal health and child survival, growth, and development.
 In South Asia, the high prevalence of short stature, thinness, and anaemia among women of reproductive age underlie the high prevalence of child undernutrition in the region, whereas overweight and obesity are rising concerns.
-A systematic review of evidence (2000-2017.
-A community based intervention for pregnant women, which also engaged husbands, found that groups that also engaged husbands had more success in increasing iron folic acid intake and women having improved diet in pregnancy, compared to no intervention and the intervention with women alone (Midhet and Becker 2010).
+A systematic review of evidence (2000-2017), which also involved husbands, found that groups that also engaged husbands had more success in increasing iron folic acid intake and women having improved diet in pregnancy, compared to no intervention and intervention with women alone (Midhet and Becker 2010).